First things first, I don’t have Obsessive Compulsive Disorder.

 These are just the things that make me good at my job.
 I obsess over detail and I’m compelled to do good work.
 I like things to be organised and exact.

-I also carry wet wipes with me everywhere so I can always wash my hands, fixate on placing pint glasses exactly in the centre of beer mats instead of listening to the conversation, and sometimes wake up in a cold sweat after dreaming of proofreading errors in my work.
+I also carry wet wipes with me everywhere so I can always wash my hands, fixate on placing pint glasses exactly in the centre of beer mats instead of listening to the conversation, and sometimes wake up in a cold sweat after dreaming of typos in WhatsApp messages.
 But that’s just everyone, right?

 Seriously though, genuine OCD can be a debilitating condition and I would hate for anyone to think I was belittling or mocking sufferers.
 If I have some OCD personality traits, I am just trying to embrace them.